NCEAS/scicomp-onboarding/README.md

 We submit hours online through [Kronos](https://ucsb.kronos.net/wfc/navigator/logonWithUID).
 You should recieve an email at the start of your employment adding you to an email listserv that will send reminders on when to submit your timesheet.

-We also have a Google Calendar to create our schedules.
+We also have a team Google Calendar to manage team events.
 Julien will add you if you have not been already.

 #### UC Path